voruti/json2config/README.md

 - The `-d <path>`/`--dir <path>`/`--directory <path>` parameters allow you to specify the directory in which to search for *.items files.

-**IMPORTANT NOTE:** Metadata properties are not currently supported.
+**IMPORTANT NOTE:** Metadata attributes, found in item files as `[ roomHint="Living Room" ]` and in the metadata json under the `configuration` key are not currently supported and will be ignored.

 #### Other program features